tqhuy2018/Casper-Kotlin-sdk/Docs/CLValue.md

 This class also provide a supporter function to parse a JSON object to CLValue object.

-When get information for a deploy, for example, the args of the payment/session or items in the execution_results can hold CLValue values, and they will be turned to CLValue object in ObjectiveC to support the work of storing information and doing the serialization.
+When get information for a deploy, for example, the args of the payment/session or items in the execution_results can hold CLValue values, and they will be turned to CLValue object in Kotlin to support the work of storing information and doing the serialization.

 ### Example of declaring CLValue object